biemond/biemond-orawls/README.markdown

 Oracle WebLogic / Fusion Middleware puppet module V2
 ====================================================

-Got the same option as the wls module but optimized for Hiera, refactored and only for Linux
+Got the same options as the wls module but optimized for Hiera, totally refactored and only for Linux

 For full hiera examples, see the usages below this page